 About Online Support Bundle Specifications

-uri:// field that, when set, causes the support bundle generation to use the online specification.
-If the URI is unreachable or unparseable, any collectors or analyzers in the specification in the cluster are used as a fallback.
+uri: field that, when set, causes the support bundle generation to use the online specification.
+If the URI is unreachable or unparseable, any collectors or analyzers in the specification are used as a fallback.

-You can keep the online specification current with collectors and analyzers to manage bug fixes.
+You update collectors and analyzers in the online specification to manage bug fixes.
 When a customer generates a support bundle, the online specification can detect those potential problems in the cluster and let them know know how to fix it.
 Without the URI link option, you must wait for the next time your customers update their applications or Kubernetes versions to get notified of potential problems.
 The URI link option is particularly useful for customers that do not update their application routinely.

 If you are using a modular approach to designing support bundles, you can use multiple online specifications.
 Each specification supports one URI link.
-For more information about modular specifications, see About Creating Modular and Discoverable Support Bundles.
+For more information about modular specifications, see About Modular Support Bundles.

 Example: URI Linking to a Source Repository